Thursday Nov, 20 – Sunday, Nov. 23, 2025

 The retreat workshop will focus on Spontaneous Curves: blocks with curves without templates or patterns.
 Throughout the retreat, you will learn how to sew your own curve blocks and, with the time and space provided, explore the myriad of ways to arrange curved blocks for unique creations.
 Some familiarity with quilting/sewing basics is helpful, but all student levels are welcome.

-Thursday, 11/20/25 3pm – 5pm Arrival and check in.
-After unloading, enjoy a walk to the bluff to watch the sunset into the Pacific Ocean.
+Thursday, 11/20/25 Checkin as early as 1pm – After unloading, enjoy a walk to the bluff to watch the sun set into the Pacific Ocean.
+5pm: Retreat begins!
+Gather on Pacific House porch for Happy Hour, meet the other quilters and share weekend plans.
 6pm Dinner in the Pacific House.
 After dinner enjoy time inside with the fireplace or outside on the heated patio.

 Friday, 11/21/25 8am-9am Breakfast.
 9:30-noon: Quilting workshop.
 Introduce “Spontaneous Curves” technique and begin sewing.
 Noon-1pm: Lunch.
 After lunch, resume sewing.
 4pm: For those interested, we can have a late afternoon walk around the grounds before sunset.
-6pm Dinner
+6pm Dinner.
+After dinner, more sewing for those who wish.
+Also, for those interested, take a short walk just steps away from the residence to observe the night-sky stars over the Pacific in the ink-black sky of the new moon!

 Saturday, 11/22/25 8am-9am Breakfast.
 9:30-noon Show and tell.
 Share and gather ideas for how you can add to and evolve your own spontaneous curve blocks.
 Noon-1pm: Lunch.
 After lunch, resume sewing.
 4pm: For those interested, we can have a late afternoon walk around the grounds before sunset.
-6pm Dinner After Dinner share ideas on how to arrange/lay out blocks in progress
+6pm-7pm Dinner.
+After Dinner, more sewing & share ideas on how to arrange/lay out blocks in progress.
+Take another nighttime stroll to see the stars.

 MATERIALS LIST